 To give an example, let’s compare two grills from Summerset and Blaze.
 The Summerset Builder ALT30T is a 2 burner grill that has 780 square inches of total cooking surface.
 On the other hand, the Blaze Professional BLZ3-PRO is a 3 burner grill that offers a bit more space at 816 square inches.

 Still, this is not to say that all 2 burner grills have small cooking surfaces.
 When comparing some 2-burner and 3-burner models side by side, you can also find 2-burner options that provide a bigger cooking area.
+(You can head off to another review of ours if you are looking for the best small gas grills.)

 The question you should ask yourself here is the number of people you’ll be cooking for.
 If you’re just looking forward to serving a small number of people, then a 2-burner grill would suffice.